-As a new Maintenance of Way (MOW) worker on your railroad, and as a new member of our Brotherhood, we know you have a LOT of questions!
+Whether you work between the rails, in a shop, repairing equipment, or rebuilding bridges, as a new as a new member of our Brotherhood, we know you have a LOT of questions!
 You may come from a union background, or this may be your first experience as a union member.
 Your new career as a railroader is filled with strange new rules, unfamiliar terms, and a lot of expectations, too.